McoreD/McoreD/README.md

 ## Notes

 I build software that stays installed for years.
-Fast, reliable tools with clear workflows, minimal friction, and long-term maintainability — increasingly shipped with agents as active contributors rather than passive assistants.
+Fast, reliable tools with clear workflows, minimal friction, and long-term maintainability, increasingly shipped with agents as active contributors rather than passive assistants.